sabrusrin/filler/README.md

 # filler
 #### my 42 nickname - chermist
 Use make to build project.
+Code written in norminette code style(github.com/sabrusrin/norme)

 ### • How the game works
   ◦ At each turn, the filler will send the updated map and a new token to the player concerned.